salewski/terraform/website/docs/configuration/expressions.html.md

 ## Indices and Attributes

+[inpage-index]: #indices-and-attributes

-Elements of list-, tuple-, map-, and object-typed values can be accessed using the square-bracket index notation, like `local.list[3]`.
+Elements of list/tuple and map/object values can be accessed using the square-bracket index notation, like `local.list[3]`.
 The expression within the brackets must be a whole number for list and tuple values or a string for map and object values.

-Object attributes with names that are valid identifiers can also be accessed using the dot-separated attribute notation, like `local.object.attrname`.
-This syntax is also allowed for accessing map elements with keys that are valid identifiers, but we recommend using the square-bracket index notation (`local.map["keyname"]`) when a map contains arbitrary user-specified keys, as opposed to an object with a fixed set of attributes defined by a schema.
+Map/object attributes with names that are valid identifiers can also be accessed using the dot-separated attribute notation, like `local.object.attrname`.
+In cases where a map might contain arbitrary user-specified keys, we recommend using only the square-bracket index notation (`local.map["keyname"]`).

-## References to Named Objects
+## References to Named Values

-A number of different named objects can be accessed from Terraform expressions.
-For example, resources are available in expressions as named objects that have an object value corresponding to the schema of their resource type, accessed by a dot-separated sequence of names like `aws_instance.example`.
+Terraform makes several kinds of named values available.
+Each of these names is an expression that references the associated value; you can use them as standalone expressions, or combine them with other expressions to compute new values.

-The following named objects are available:
+The following named values are available:

-* `RESOURCE_TYPE.NAME` is an object representing a [managed resource](/docs/configuration/resources.html) of the given type and name.
-If the resource has the `count` argument set, the value is a list of objects representing its instances.
-Any named object that does not match one of the other patterns listed below will be interpreted by Terraform as a reference to a managed resource.
+* `<RESOURCE TYPE>.<NAME>` is an object representing a [managed resource](/docs/configuration/resources.html) of the given type and name.
+The attributes of the resource can be accessed using [dot or square bracket notation][inpage-index].

+    Any named value that does not match another pattern listed below will be interpreted by Terraform as a reference to a managed resource.

+    If the resource has the `count` argument set, the value of this expression is a _list_ of objects representing its instances.
-* `var.NAME` is the value of the
+* `var.<NAME>` is the value of the
   [input variable](/docs/configuration/variables.html) of the given name.

-* `local.NAME` is the value of the
+* `local.<NAME>` is the value of the
   [local value](/docs/configuration/locals.html) of the given name.

-* `module.MOD_NAME.OUTPUT_NAME` is the value of the specified [output value](/docs/configuration/outputs.html) from a [child module](/docs/configuration/modules.html) called by the current module.
+* `module.<MODULE NAME>.<OUTPUT NAME>` is the value of the specified [output value](/docs/configuration/outputs.html) from a [child module](/docs/configuration/modules.html) called by the current module.

-* `data.SOURCE.NAME` is an object representing a
+* `data.<DATA TYPE>.<NAME>` is an object representing a
-  [data resource](/docs/configuration/data-sources.html) of the given data source and name.
+  [data resource](/docs/configuration/data-sources.html) of the given data source type and name.
 If the resource has the `count` argument set, the value is a list of objects representing its instances.

-* `path.` is the prefix of a set of named objects that are filesystem paths of various kinds:

 * `path.module` is the filesystem path of the module where the expression is placed.
 * `path.root` is the filesystem path of the root module of the configuration.
 * `path.cwd` is the filesystem path of the current working directory.
 In normal use of Terraform this is the same as `path.root`, but some advanced uses of Terraform run it from a directory other than the root module directory, causing these paths to be different.
 * `terraform.workspace` is the name of the currently selected [workspace](/docs/state/workspaces.html).

+Although many of these names use dot-separated paths that resemble [attribute notation][inpage-index] for elements of object values, they are not implemented as real objects.
+This means you must use them exactly as written: you cannot use square-bracket notation to replace the dot-separated paths, and you cannot iterate over the "parent object" of a named entity (for example, you cannot use `aws_instance` in a `for` expression).

+### Named Values and Dependencies

-Constructs like resources and module calls often use expressions in their block bodies, and Terraform analyzes these expressions to automatically infer dependencies between objects.
+Constructs like resources and module calls often use references to named values in their block bodies, and Terraform analyzes these expressions to automatically infer dependencies between objects.
 For example, an expression in a resource argument that refers to another managed resource creates an implicit dependency between the two resources.

-The first name in each of these dot-separated sequences is called a _variable_, but do not confuse this with the idea of an [input variable](/docs/configuration/variables.html), which acts as a customization parameter for a module.
-Input variables are often referred to as just "variables" for brevity when the meaning is clear from context, but due to this other meaning of "variable" in the context of expressions this documentation page will always refer to input variables by their full name.

-Additional expression variables are available in specific contexts.
-These are described in other documentation sections describing those specific features.
+### Local Named Values

+Within the bodies of certain expressions, or in some other specific contexts, there are other named values available beyond the global values listed above.
+(For example, the body of a resource block where `count` is set can use a special `count.index` value.)
+These local names are described in the documentation for the specific contexts where they appear.

+-> **Note:** Local named values are often referred to as _variables_ or _temporary variables_ in their documentation.
+These are not [input variables](/docs/configuration/variables.html); they are just arbitrary names that temporarily represent a value.

 ### Values Not Yet Known